gogradle/gogradle/README.md

 ### installBuildDependencies/installTestDependencies

-Flatten resolved `build` and `test` dependencies and install them into `.gogradle` directory 分别地 so that the future build can use them.
+Flatten resolved `build` and `test` dependencies and install them into `.gogradle` directory respectively so that the future build can use them.

 ### build